majdajroudi/popup-case/README.md

 # Project Description

 # Assumptions
-- The headliner of the pop up is always in caps
+- The headliner of the popup is always in caps
 - No "Open Popup" button is needed
 - No "Back" button is needed after submission
+- Success message is "Success by default"

 # Getting Started with Create React App